Our Team

 Rick Bunch

 Rick serves as Board Secretary of Soulardarity in Highland Park, Michigan, and on the Board of Directors of The Stewardship Network.
 He is past executive director and currently an officer and Board member of Seattle-based Washington Public Interest Research Group (WashPIRG) and the WashPIRG Foundation, grassroots organizations advocating consumer protections and government reform.
+Rick was on the board of Michigan Environmental Council 2009-2021, and was Treasurer from 2017 onward.
 He holds an MBA with Environmental Management certificate from the University of Washington and BS in Political Science from Yale University.
 He and his family live in Ann Arbor Township, Michigan.

 Board Member